genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/03_interaction/11_tree-view.md

 ## Use cases

-* Hierarchical list such as a file system
+* A hierarchical list such as a file system

 ## Additional resources